 |

-opportunities with priority given to projects that serve populations not currently served by the local housing market, for projects with the deepest affordability, and for those including supportive services or other needed services
+- Build or preserve affordable housing; priority given for projects that serve residents not who have barriers to finding safe, affordable housing, for projects with the deepest affordability, and for those including supportive services or other needed services

 |